 Credit: @modarchitecture on Instagram

 In-person: Broaden your artistic knowledge and horizons at New York State’s amazing and diverse art and cultural museums.
 A visit to the Hudson River Museum in the Hudson Valley lets you experience the power of art, science, and history, with a permanent collection and dynamic exhibitions of American art ranging from 19th-century Hudson River School paintings to contemporary art installations.
 Discover the art of the nation at the Everson Museum of Art (pictured) in Syracuse, home to a permanent collection of American paintings, sculpture, drawings, and graphics that date from colonial times to the present.
-Whether it's showing you something you've never seen before or showing you how to see something familiar in a new way, the Museum of Modern Art (MoMA) is always an eye- and mind-opening experience for those seeking the best in contemporary art.
+Whether it's showing you something you've never seen before or showing you how to see something familiar in a new way, the Museum of Modern Art (MoMA) in Manhattan is always an eye- and mind-opening experience for those seeking the best in modern and contemporary art.

 Virtual: If you can’t make it in person, or if a museum is closed, you can still take a virtual museum tour.
 View the Hyde Collection online, attend a lecture, or take a tour at the Thomas Cole Historic Site, enjoy outdoor drone footage of Griffis Sculpture Park, and more.